kriskoder/StuffDonor/README.md

 ### How to open this project

-StuffDonor is build as a Maven Project and runs on Tomcat Server.
+StuffDonor is built as a Maven Project and runs on Tomcat Server.
 It also has to be connected to MySQL database.
 All dependencies are already in pom.xml.